Thomas Christopher O’Brien

 The house Dad had built was 3 large rooms with a veranda all the way round.
 As the kids arrived he would close part of the veranda in to make another room.
 [It was built of cement brick and the cost was 460 pounds ($920)]

 Mum was very ill when baby number 5 arrived (Leslie Michael James).
 She had a stone in the kidney so Doctor Hobbs from Mullewa and Doctor McAleer from Geraldton had to operate on the kidney to remove the stone.
 It took Mum a long time to recover so she had to have some help with the children.
 Betty Bisby (Desmond) and Avis Stokes (Franklin) came to the farm to work.

 Mum didn’t have any more trouble with her damaged kidney until 1961 when she had to have it removed.
 She lived quite a healthy life with only one kidney.

 Dad didn’t have much time to play sport.
 We can’t really remember him doing anything other than work.
 He did enjoy a beer, the news and country hour on the wireless.

-There was only 1 wireless in our home.
-We all had our favourite programs, Dad with the news and country hour, Colin with sport and the rest of us with Hagan’s Circus.
+There was only one wireless in our home.
+We all had our favorite programs, Dad with the news and country hour, Colin with sport and the rest of us with Hagan’s Circus.
 We all enjoyed the Jack Davy Show and the Saturday night request show.
 I think Mum missed out all round but I guess while we were listening to the wireless she had a bit of peace.

 While the news was on there had to be complete silence when Dad said quiet he really meant it so if you saw him put his hand up to his trouser belt you knew he meant business.